psullivan01/purity-ring/README.md

 ## Features

-### 1. Word Splitting
+### 1. String Splitting
 Purity Ring uses pre-processed word cost data to split concatenated strings into their most likely component words.

 ### 2. Character Mapping

-After splitting a string, Purity Ring allows users to optionally map special characters and numbers to their corresponding letters (can lead to an increase in false positives).
+After splitting a string, Purity Ring allows users to optionally map special characters and numbers to their corresponding letters.
+In the interest of performance, special characters that could be mapped to multiple letters have been consolidated to their most likely use case.
+This decision enforces a **1:M** (one-to-many) relationship for letters to characters, as opposed to a **M:M** (many-to-many) relationship.

+#### Why 1:M Mapping?

+If a M:M relationship were allowed, we would need to generate all possible permutations of a string given the different substitution options.
+This isn't a big deal if we're just dealing with one variation (e.g., `h1` could be `hi` or `hl`).
+However, things can get out of hand quickly when multiple instances of a character are involved.

+For example, consider the word `i11icit`, where `1` could be substituted as either `i` or `l`.
+Here’s what the permutations would look like:

+1. **Original String**: `i11icit`
+2. **Possible Variations**:
+   - `iiicit`
+   - `illicit`
+   - `liicit`
+   - `lllicit`

+With just two `1`s in the string, we already have 2 possible substitutions for each, leading to \(2^2 = 4\) total permutations.
+As you can see, the number of permutations increases exponentially as the number of characters and substitution options increases.
+By consolidating to a 1:M relationship, we avoid the computational complexity and performance overhead that would come with generating and processing all possible permutations.

 ### 3. Blacklist Management
 Purity Ring provides a flexible blacklist management system.
 While there isn't a definitive list of blacklisted terms out there, Purity Ring allows users to aggregate terms from various publicly available lists and to add their own terms.